rubysg/rubysg-reboot/README.md

 I'll be adding folks as core contributors to the repo too when you chalk up enough contributions.

 As a core contributor, you'll get access to the repo and can help with review/management of PRs.
-You'll also be listed in this readme as a core contributor and possibly get deployment rights in the future.
+You'll also be listed in this readme as a core contributor and get deployment rights in the future.

 ### Voluntary Contributors